juliogomez/docker_cheatsheet/README.md

     docker-machine ls

+### 7.1 Single-service stack

-Create a docker-compose.yml file, specifying you want to deploy 3 copies of your container, HW requirements, ports mapping and network to use (by default load-balanced to all containers in your 'web' service):
+Create a docker-compose.yml file for a new service, specifying you want to deploy 3 copies of your container, HW requirements, ports mapping and network to use (by default load-balanced to all containers in your 'web' service):

     version: "3"
     services: